mattgwagner/mattgwagner/cv.md

 * Built automated build and deployment system utilizing MSBuild, TeamCity, and PowerShell that resulted in a vast increase in development speed
 * Developed interview questions in order to screen developer applicants
 * Implemented application-wide distributed error logging mechanism to aid production debugging
+* Designed developer workflow using GitHub Pull Requests for Code Reviews

 ### Florida Army National Guard
 **MOS 13A, Field Artillery Officer** - September, 2011 - Present